stonepros/stone/doc/releases/nautilus.rst

 #.
 Verify the cluster is healthy with ``ceph health``.

-   If your CRUSH tunables are older than Hammer, Ceph will now issue a health warning.
+   If your CRUSH tunables are older than Hammer, Stone will now issue a health warning.
 If you see a health alert to that effect, you can revert this change with::

      ceph config set mon mon_crush_min_required_version firefly

-   If Ceph does not complain, however, then we recommend you also switch any existing CRUSH buckets to straw2, which was added back in the Hammer release.
+   If Stone does not complain, however, then we recommend you also switch any existing CRUSH buckets to straw2, which was added back in the Hammer release.
 If you have any 'straw' buckets, this will result in a modest amount of data movement, but generally nothing